Toruńska Street, Bydgoszcz: Main areas and edifices

-The first reference to the building dates back to 1880, as the propriety of J.F.
+The first reference to the building dates back to 1880, as the property of J.F.
 Semerau, owner of a copper ware factory and living at 5 Kirchenstraße (today's Madzińskiego street).
 At the turn of the 20th century till the 1910s, the new landlord was Paul Bresgott, an architect.

 The tenement displays a traditional eclectic facade.
 One can notice the portal flanked with lesenes, which lintel bears the word SALVE as well as two putto angels.